Byron/gitoxide/crate-status.md

 * [x] primitives to help with graph traversal, along with commit-graph acceleration.

 ### gix-submodule
-* [ ] read `.gitmodule` files, access all their fields, and apply overrides
+* [x] read `.gitmodule` files, access all their fields, and apply overrides
+* [x] check if a submodule is 'active'
-* CRUD for submodules
+* [ ] CRUD for submodules
-* try to handle with all the nifty interactions and be a little more comfortable than what git offers, lay a foundation for smarter git submodules.
+* [ ] try to handle with all the nifty interactions and be a little more comfortable than what git offers, lay a foundation for smarter git submodules.

 ### gix-bitmap